prrao87/fine-grained-sentiment/README.md

 The training of the linear models (Logistic Regression and SVM) are done during runtime of the classifier (next step) since it requires very little tuning.
 To train the methods that rely on word/document embeddings, however, we use separate scripts to help more easily tune the hyperparameters.

 To train the FastText model, run `train_fasttext.py`.
-The following hyper-parameters gave the best results for the SST-5 dataset.
+For this case, the following hyperparameters were used in training the SST-5 dataset.

     python3 train_fasttext.py --lr 0.5 --epochs 100 --wordNgrams 3 --ws 7 --dim 100